-Linear Algebra I: Elementary transformations on a matrix, Echelon form of a matrix, rank of a matrix, Consistency of system of linear equations, Gauss elimination and Gauss-Seidel method to solve system of linear equations, Eigen value and Eigen vectors of a matrix, Rayleigh's power method to determine the dominant Eigen value of a matrix, diagonalization of a matrix, solutions of system of ODE's using matrix method
+Linear Algebra I: Elementary transformations on a matrix, Echelon form of a matrix, Rank of a matrix, Consistency of system of linear equations, Gauss elimination and Gauss-Seidel method to solve system of linear equations, Eigen values and Eigen vectors of a matrix, Rayleigh's power method to determine the dominant Eigen value of a matrix, Diagonalization of square matrices, Solutions of system of ODE's using matrix method.

-Linear Algebra II: Symmetric matrices, orthogonal diagonalization and Quadratic forms.
+Linear Algebra II: Symmetric matrices, Orthogonal diagonalization and Quadratic forms.
 Vector Spaces, Linear Combination and Span, Linearly Independent and Dependent vectors, Basis and Dimension, Linear Transformations, Composition of matrix transformations, Rotation about the origin, Dilation, Contraction and Reflection, Kernel and Range, Change of basis.